partigabor/aromatica-old/content/items/clove.md

 +++
 title = "Clove"
 author = "Gabor Parti"
-date = "2023-12-13"
+date = "2023-12-14"
-description = "The dried flower-buds of a tropical tree from the Moluccas, Indonesia; bud of Syzygium aromaticum, related to [](../items/).
-See also nutmeg; mace. " weight = 10
+description = "The dried flower-buds of a tropical tree from the Moluccas, Indonesia; bud of Syzygium aromaticum, also known as clove; cloves.
+See also [nutmeg](../items/nutmeg), [mace](../items/mace)." weight = 10
 # draft = "true"
 # hidden = "true"